-WHAT IF THERE WERE ONE PLACE TO FIND INFORMATION ABOUT HIV IN GEORGIA?
+WHAT IF THERE WAS ONE PLACE TO FIND INFORMATION ABOUT HIV IN GEORGIA?

 WELL NOW THERE IS!